Idiom Study

 -

-Meaning: to start to suffer from an infectious disease.
-Example: Half of Martha’s class has gone down with flu.
-Read more: https://www.theidioms.com/down-with/ #downwith #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish #englishlanguage #englishlesson #englishclass #improveenglishhttps://www.theidioms.com/down-with/?utm_source=dlvr.it&utm_medium=wordpress Continue reading
+Meaning: noise and activity.
+Example: I love the hustle and bustle of the marketplace.
+Read more: https://www.theidioms.com/hustle-and-bustle/ #hustleandbustle #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish #englishlanguage #englishlesson #englishclass #improveenglishhttps://www.theidioms.com/hustle-and-bustle/?utm_source=dlvr.it&utm_medium=wordpress Continue reading

 -